inf112-v21/Fantastic-Four/deliverables/ObligatoriskOppgave1/ObligatoriskOppgave1.md

       right arrow key is pressed once, then the robot moves to position (2,1).
 - Solution
   - Add event listeners (InputAdapter in libGDX) for key-up for the arrow and WASD keys.
-  - When one of the above event listeners are trigged, call a common `move()` method with the desired change in coordinates as the input.
+  - When one of the above event listeners are triggered, call a common `move()` method with the desired change in coordinates as the input.
     - The `move()` method needs to both change the coordinates to the new coordinates, and remove the robot from the old coordinates.